microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

 `ActionMap` queries will need to check their parent when they cannot find a matching `InternalActionID` in their `_ActionMap`.

-Since `NameMap` is generated upon request, we will need to pass a `std::set<InternalActionID>` as we generate the `NameMap` across each layer.
+Since `NameMap` is generated upon request, we will need to use a `std::set<InternalActionID>` as we generate the `NameMap`.
 This will ensure that each `Command` is only added to the `NameMap` once.
-We will start from the current layer and move up the inheritance tree to ensure that the current layer takes priority.
+The name map will be generated as follows:
+1. Get an accumulated list of `Command`s from our parents
+2. Iterate over the list...
+   - Update `NameMap` with any new `Command`s (tracked by the `std::set<InternalActionID>`)

 Nested commands will be saved to their own map since they do not have an `InternalActionID`.
+- During `ActionMap`'s population, we must ensure to resolve any conflicts immediately.
+This means that any new `Command`s that generate a name conflicting with a nested command will take priority (and we'll remove the nested comand from its own map).
+Conversely, if a new nested command conflicts with an existing standard `Command`, we can ignore it because our generation of `NameMap` will handle it.
+- When populating `NameMap`, we must first add all of the standard `Command`s.
 To ensure layering is accomplished correctly, we will need to start from the top-most parent and update `NameMap`.
 As we go down the inheritance tree, any conflicts are resolved by prioritizing the current layer (the child).
 This ensures that the current layer takes priority.
+- After adding all of the standard `Command`s to the `NameMap`, we can then register all of the nested commands.
+Since nested commands have no identifier other than a name, we cannot use the `InternalActionID` heuristic.
+However, as mentioned earlier, we are updating our internal nested command map as we add new actions.
+So when we are generating the name map, we can assume that all of these nested commands now have priority.
+Thus, we simply add all of these nested commands to the name map.
+Any conflicts are resolved in favor of th nested command.

 ### Modifying Actions